Security Tip: Validating Array Inputs

 As a developer, I totally get it.
 I’ve done the same!
 But as a security person, and a hacker, I see opportunities to inject stuff! 😈

-When attacking a form4, I specifically go looking for nested array inputs, and then see what I can inject into them.
-I look for sensitive columns, such as `users.admin`, and see what it’ll accept.
+When attacking a form (during an audit), I specifically go looking for nested array inputs, and then see what I can inject into them.
+I look for sensitive columns, such as users.admin, and see what it’ll accept.
 Nested and related models are gold for this, as they are often blindly synced in batch, rather than carefully checked individually.

 So how should you validate array inputs?